axelvaldez/radical-companies/_posts/Blog/2022-08-19-money-title-empire-fiat-hierarchy.markdown

 ---

 <div style="display:none;">
  <p>I used to think that people pick from three categories when they are going for a job: money, title, or empire.
-But they are all about your level in a FIAT hierarchy.</p>
+But it is all about your level in a FIAT hierarchy.</p>
 </div>

 <h1>&nbsp;</h1>